Course Code: SC

 The course is led and curated by Aromar Revi, Director of IIHS, members of the Urban SDG Campaign and leading urbanists.
 Members of this delivery team were involved in bringing Sustainable Cities into the heart of the United Nation’s Sustainable Development Goal (SDG) process.

-The course is structured around a series of pre-recorded lectures, readings, quizzes, discussion forums, and other activities.
-Each of these course components can be completed at a time that is convenient for the student, and most quizzes and timed activities are given a two-week window for completion.
-The material for each week is made available each Tuesday, and once the material has been opened, it remains open for the duration of the course.
+The course is structured around a series of pre-recorded lectures, readings, live webinars, quizzes, discussion forums, and other activities.
+Each of these course components can be completed at a time that is convenient for the student.
+The material for each week is made available each Wednesday 00:00 UTC, and once the material has been opened, it remains open for the duration of the course.
 There are no written assignments for this course.

-In addition to the asynchronous components of the course, the instructors will hold real-time Google Hangouts to encourage students to ask questions and engage directly with the instructors.
-These Hangouts will be announced 1-2 weeks in advance.
+In addition to the asynchronous components of the course, some key experts will hold real-time webinars to encourage students to ask questions and engage directly with the questions of sustainability.
+These webinars will be announced 1-2 weeks in advance.
 The estimated time commitment to complete all course components is 4-6 hours per week, though this depends heavily on the student and her objectives in taking the course.

 All students who successfully complete the course will receive a digital certificate of completion, signed by the instructors.
-In order to successfully complete the course, students must score an average of 70% or higher on the quizzes and final exam, all of which are multiple choice.
-Students that score 85% or higher will receive certificates of completion with distinction.
+In order to successfully complete the course, students must score an average of 70% or higher on the quizzes.
+Students that score 85% or higher will receive certificates of proficiency with distinction.
 While this course is not credit granting, we encourage students to work with their own institutions to explore the option of granting credit for online coursework.

 If you have any additional questions on the course structure or requirements, please email the IIHS MOOC team at firstname.lastname@example.org or SDG Academy Team at email@example.com.
 For technical questions about the platform, please email firstname.lastname@example.org.